Ettore2/scake_in_C/README.md

 # scake_in_C
-snake

-i have done this program berove knowing of fork()
+i have done this program befove knowing of fork()

 compile both the scripts before running them